 To find more information and activity related to a colleague:

-In the Connect pane, click a name, or use the search box to find other colleagues.
+• In the Connect pane, select a name, or use the search box to find other colleagues.

-Note: You will only see documents or other content directly shared with you or that you have access to in any case.
-This can be documents that are stored in a shared folder in OneDrive or on a SharePoint site that you have access to, or a link that someone sent you in an email conversation or a Teams chat.
-You can only see upcoming meeting for others if you are also invited to the same meeting.
+Note: You'll only see documents or other content directly shared with you or that you have access to.
+For example, they could be documents that are stored in a shared folder in OneDrive, on a SharePoint site that you have access to, or a link that someone sent you in an email or Teams chat.
+You'll only see upcoming meetings for others if you're also invited to the same meeting.

-Note: If you're using the feed from the Microsoft 365 page in Edge, use the back arrow on top of the larger profile card or select Microsoft Feed from the left menu to return to the main feed.
+Note: If you're using the feed from the Windows feed tab in Microsoft Edge, use the back arrow on top of the larger profile card or select Microsoft Feed from the left menu to return to the main feed.

 Get back to your own documents and activity

-Note: If you're using the feed from the Microsoft 365 page in Edge, you can get back to your own content under My content in the left menu instead.
+Note: If you're using the feed from the Windows feed tab in Microsoft Edge, you can get back to your own content by selecting My content in the left menu.

 Influence what and who you see by following people

-Note: Following is only available for the feed in the Microsoft 365 app (Office.com), and only if you have a Yammer license.
-Following in the feed is aligned with following in Yammer.
-Who you follow in Yammer will be reflected in your feed, and the other way around.
+Note: Following is only available for the feed in the Microsoft 365 app (Office.com), and only if you have a Viva Engage license.
+Following in the feed reflects in Viva Engage and following in Viva Engage reflects in your feed.

 To see who you follow and who follows you, select My network from the left menu.